Ecuador seen with few options to 'square the fiscal circle' after scrapping subsidy cuts

-QUITO/NEW YORK, Oct 17 (Reuters) - Ecuadorean President Lenin Moreno’s hastily ditched plan to terminate fuel subsidies put an end to days of indigenous-led protests but has left him with few good options to cleanse public accounts and comply with an IMF-backed financing program.
+QUITO/NEW YORK (Reuters) - Ecuadorean President Lenin Moreno’s hastily ditched plan to terminate fuel subsidies put an end to days of indigenous-led protests but has left him with few good options to cleanse public accounts and comply with an IMF-backed financing program.

 Moreno on Monday officially mothballed the subsidy cuts, which were supposed to save the government nearly $1.5 billion, returning fuel prices to their prior levels and pledging to build a new plan to tackle a $3.6 billion fiscal deficit.